 Research Plan

 Objective #1: Elucidate the roles that ephrinB2 expressed in excitatory neurons in the BLA plays in fear memory formation.
 In this Objective, we will study the roles of ephrinB2 in excitatory neurons in the BLA in fear memory formation.
-To achieve this goal, we will: 1) Delete ephrinB2 exclusively from excitatory neurons in BLA, thereby impairing LTM but not STM (Figure 1 and Agarwal et al., 2024), comparing the resultant mice to control wild-type (WT) animals expressing normal ephrinB2 levels in BLA excitatory neurons; 2) Perform fear conditioning training and appropriate behavioral controls; 3) Examine differences in the fear conditioning-induced alterations in the levels and posttranslational modifications of glutamate receptors, CREB protein activity, gene expression, when comparing ephrinB2-knockout (KO) and WT mice; 4) Rescue glutamate receptor and CREB protein functions and specific gene expression levels in ephrinB2-KO mice in BLA excitatory neurons and examine whether this corrects memory impairments (Figure 1) in these animals; and 5) Study the effects of deleting ephrinB2 on fear conditioning-induced neuronal morphogenesis.
+To achieve this goal, we will: 1) Delete ephrinB2 exclusively from excitatory neurons in BLA, thereby impairing LTM but not STM (Figure 1 and Agarwal et al., 2024), comparing the resultant mice to control wild-type (WT) animals expressing normal ephrinB2 levels in BLA excitatory neurons; 2) Perform fear conditioning training and appropriate behavioral controls; 3) Examine differences in the fear conditioning-induced alterations in the levels and posttranslational modifications of glutamate receptors, CREB protein activity, and gene expression when comparing ephrinB2-knockout (KO) and WT mice; 4) Rescue glutamate receptor and CREB protein functions and specific gene expression levels in ephrinB2-KO mice in BLA excitatory neurons and examine whether this corrects memory impairment (Figure 1) in these animals; and 5) Study the effects of deleting ephrinB2 on fear conditioning-induced neuronal morphogenesis.